F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 ### Further Exploring

 #### WebUI
- - Navigate to Virtual Services
+ - Navigate to **Virtual Services**.
-    - From Drop Down Box named "Partition" *(Upper Right)*
-      - Select Partition = `Tenant_1`
+    - From the drop down menu **Partition** (upper right), select Partition = `Tenant_1`.
-    - Navigate to Local Traffic *(Tabs on Left)*
-        - Select `Virtual Servers`
-          - You should see two Virtual Services (one for HTTP and one for HTTPS).
+    - Navigate to **Local Traffic > Virtual Servers**.
+You should see two Virtual Services (one for HTTP and one for HTTPS).
 The should show up as Green.
 Click on them to look at the configuration *(declared in the AS3 declaration)*

 #### SSH

-  - From tmsh shell, type 'bash' to enter the bash shell
+  - From the TMSH shell, type 'bash' to enter the bash shell.
-    - Examine BIG-IP configuration via [F5 Automation Toolchain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations:
+    - Examine the BIG-IP configuration via [F5 Automation Toolchain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations:
     ```bash
     curl -u admin: http://localhost:8100/mgmt/shared/declarative-onboarding | jq .
     curl -u admin: http://localhost:8100/mgmt/shared/appsvcs/declare | jq .